Master of Education Courses

 Applied Professional Inquiry

 During their last term of study, students conduct the planned data collection and analysis activities contained in their applied research proposal and prepare a written report that describes and interprets the results of their research.
 Implications for new instructional practices and further professional development are considered.
 Students also present their Research and Practice Portfolio demonstrating evidence of development and growth over the course of the program.
-Please note that students will be required to receive a grade of B or higher to pass this course and will only be allowed one repeat if not attained.
+If a student fails to earn a grade of B- or higher they may retake the capstone course one time only.
+Failure to earn a B- or higher on the second attempt shall result in the student no longer being eligible for degree conferral.
+In such cases the student will not be permitted reinstatement to the Master of Education program and must wait a full five (5) terms before being eligible to apply to any other UoPeople program.

 Course Code: EDUC 5910